SameerJaggi665/Tic-tac-toe/README.md

 How to Play

-Launch the game by opening index.html.
+Launch the game by opening index.html or https://sameerjaggi665.github.io/Tic-tac-toe/

 Players take turns placing their symbols ("X" or "O") on the grid.